cibosmenu/documents/docs/setup/intro.rst

 There are three *possible* steps to setting up:

 #.
-Enter in Setup Data Manually
+Enter in Data Manually
 #.
 Setup Quickbooks Online for accounting
 #.
-Upload data using Excel document
+Upload Past data using Excel sheet